MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 Consent is the process of granting authorization to an application to access protected resources on the users’ behalf.
 An administrator or user can be asked for consent to allow access to their organization/individual data.

 An application is granted access to data based on a particular user or for the entire organization.
 These consents, however, can be misused by attackers to gain persistence to the environment and access sensitive data.
 These types of attacks are called Illicit Consent Grants, which can happen through a phishing email, a user account compromise through password spray, or when an attacker registers an application as a legitimate user.
-In scenarios where a Global Administrator (GA) account is compromised, then the registration and consent grant are for tenant-wide and not just for one user.
+In scenarios where a Global Admin account is compromised, then the registration and consent grant are for tenant-wide and not just for one user.

 Before an application can access your organization's data, a user must grant the application permissions to do so.
 Different permissions allow different levels of access.
 By default, all users are allowed to consent to applications for permissions that don't require administrator consent.
 For instance, by default, a user can consent to allow an app to access their mailbox but can't consent to allow an app unfettered access to read and write to all files in your organization.

+>[!Note]
-**Note:** By allowing users to grant apps access to data, users can easily acquire useful applications and be productive.
+>By allowing users to grant apps access to data, users can easily acquire useful applications and be productive.
 However, in some situations, this configuration can represent a risk if it's not monitored and controlled carefully.
+>

 ### Roles that can grant consent on behalf of the organization